VelislavVelikov/WD-2017-2018/README.md

 Project:
 Life with huskies.

-Descripion:
+h2.Descripion: <pre>
 Siberian Huskies and their relatives Alyaskan Malamutes.
-For now the idea for the site is to be in bulgarian but later I may add English version.
+For now the idea for the site is to be in bulgarian but later I may add English version.</pre>

-Checkpoints:
+h2.Checkpoints:
+h3.
 1.Some basis 15.02.2018
+h3.
 2.Almost ready 15.03.2018
+h3.
 3.Clearing things up  15.04.2018
+h3.
 Finale: Final version 10/15th may 2018